2600hz/monster-ui/docs/tutorial.md

 # Tutorial: Create your own Monster-UI app
 The goal of this tutorial is to help any developer who wants to build an application for the Monster-UI.
-The only thing requried is to pull the Monster-UI repo at https://github.com/2600hz/monster_ui.
+At the end of this tutorial, you will have a Monster-UI app created, that you will be able to add to your UI via the app store, and that will allow you to search for phone numbers in a specific area code.

+Required:
+* A copy of the Monster-UI repo, that you can get [here](https://github.com/2600hz/monster-ui/)
+* Access to CouchDB to add your application to the app store

 ### Creating the folder
 First of all, you need to give a name for your app, it's important because we'll use this name for the directory names and for different variables inside the code.
 In this example we'll name our application 'demo'.
-The next thing to do, is to copy and paste the skeleton folder (monster-ui/apps/skeleton) under the apps folder, and name it "demo".
+The next thing to do, is to copy the skeleton folder (%MAIN_DIR%/monster-ui/apps/skeleton) and in this demo we'll copy it under %MAIN_DIR%/monster-modules/, and name it "demo".
 Once this is done, we'll need to dive into the code and add few things to the js file.

 ### JavaScript
 All the JavaScript code for your app needs to be inside your app folder, in the app.js file (/apps/demo/app.js).
 The file from the skeleton should already be there, so you can just edit this one, and we'll try to explain all the different parts of this file.